 Destined for big things

-Joni took Chuck’s surname and the couple moved to Detroit, Michigan, where they began performing together.
+Joni and Chuck Mitchell moved to Detroit, Michigan, where they began performing together.
 They eventually separated, and Joni Mitchell moved to New York City to pursue her solo career.
 She played gigs up and down the East Coast and became known for her songwriting skills and smoky, distinctive vocals.
 After seeing her play live at a gig in Florida, David Crosby invited Mitchell to Los Angeles and produced her self-titled debut album which was released in 1968.

 Continued touring and extra exposure through a multitude of artists covering her songs gained Mitchell an ever-growing fan base.
 In 1969 she followed up her debut album with Clouds, a contemplative folk rock album that charted in the Top 40 in both Canada and the United States and won Mitchell a Grammy for Best Folk Performance in 1970.

 Shortly after winning the Grammy, Mitchell released her third album Ladies of the Canyon.
 The album was a hit and charted in Australia, Canada, the UK and the United States.
 The album also featured the songs “Woodstock” and “Big Yellow Taxi” which have lived on through the years in numerous cover versions.

 In 1971 Mitchell released Blue, an almost instant critical and commercial success and an album that is often seen as the high point of her folk rock career.
 At the same time the album showed a new depth to Mitchell’s songwriting, moving away from some of her earlier sounds and the constraints of acoustic folk into more intricate and diverse compositions, a move that set the stage for the experimentation of her later work.